a6i-palo/wordpress-service/README.md

 # Service Wordpress

-This is a boilerplate setup for local development work on wordpress.
-The setup orchestrated using **Docker Compose**.
+This is a boilerplate setup for local development work on **Wordpress**.
+The setup is orchestrated using **Docker Compose**.

 ## Build and run wordpress and database services
-> The database files will be created in `./.data/mysql`, and the wordpress installation will be created in `./src/wordpress`.
-Any data created in the database, or edit in the wordpress source code wil be persisted unless purged.
+> The database files will be created in `./.data/mysql`, and the Wordpress installation will be created in `./src/wordpress`.
+Any data created in the database, or edits in the Wordpress source code wil be persisted unless purged.
 ```
 $make start
 ```